Cleotroph/ASCIICanvas/README.md

 This draws the brush at (x, y)

 ## drawPerimiter(int x, int y, int w, int h)
-This draws an unfilled rectange like rect(), but uses the ASCII double like characters (such as '║') to generate a border.
+This draws an unfilled rectange like rect(), but uses the ASCII double line characters (such as '║') to generate a border.

 # More info